 Ross originally wanted the services to be a replica of their first site at Leicester Forest East, however they couldn't afford to manage the traffic on the M4 whilst the bridge was being built.
 Even so, remnants of the idea can still be seen: both sides have a restaurant on a second floor which is accessed on a staircase, with the option of eating outdoors on a terrace.
 Moving the restaurant upstairs creates a rare bit of space in the rest of the services.

 The services have an extra building which used to be a Happy Eater, later a Little Chef and then a Red Hen.
 It closed with the demise of Red Hen, the westbound side is now a training centre, while the eastbound side is unchanged and appears to contain a lot of the original furniture.
 This building is now utilises the new Starbucks drive thru outlet.

-A Starbucks drive thru opened here on the eastbound side on 8 August 2012, A second service station with a Starbucks drive thru for Welcome Break.
+A Starbucks drive thru opened here on the eastbound side on 8 August 2012.
 The new drive thru outlet utilises the old Little Chef restaurant, away from all the main facilities.
 In May 2013, A Regus Express Meetings Room joined the disused part of the same building that houses the Starbucks.
 Another Starbucks Drive Thru then joint its eastbound counterpart on the westbound side on 20 December 2013.